jason0x43/old-intern-cli/README.md

 `intern tests/intern`

+* Run tests in a browser

+`intern tests/intern -s app/tests/foo -w`

 * Run a particular suite

 `intern tests/intern -s app/tests/foo`

 ## Configuration

-You can store default values for options in a JSON-formatted `.internrc` file in your project.
+You can store default values for options in a JSON-formatted `.internrc` file in your project root directory.
 In addition to the long options above, this file may also contain `config` and `suiteBase` options.
 For example:

 ```
 {